My Wellness Doctor

 Given the new studies coming out, this sentiment is far from the truth and through personal experience consisting of small but consistent steps towards impactful lifestyle changes I have seen first-hand how a transformation is possible.

-In other words, we must put aside defensive or long-held ideas about how we thought things should be done, and honestly ask ourselves if the way we’ve always done things carries a scent of compassion to ourselves, the world and others.
+We must put aside defensive or long-held ideas about how we thought things should be done, and honestly ask ourselves if the way we’ve always done things is really the best way of doing things for ourselves, the world and others.

 Welcome to My Wellness Doctor.